 Apple calls its backup solution Time Machine, and you can use it to easily restore individual files as well as the entire operating system.
 The most recent versions of Windows feature File History, a straightforward backup tool whose purpose is to regularly back up versions of your files in the Documents, Music, Pictures, Videos, and Desktop folders.

-How to Restore Deleted Videos on Windows and Mac
+How to Restore Deleted Videos on Windows

 To recover deleted videos on Windows, follow these steps: